daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

 </p>

 1. O(1): Constant time complexity.
 It doesnt change with the size of the input.
-2. O(log n):
+2. O(log n): Logarithmic time complexity; grows logarithmically as the input size grows.
+   > Logarithmic time complexity; grows logarithmically as the input size grows.
-3. O(n): Linear time complexity; grows linearly with the input size.
+4. O(n): Linear time complexity; grows linearly with the input size.
 Meaning you will do ceartain stuff, n times. n always being fixed by the length of the input.

 ```python
 # Time complexity is always O(n) as we will do on operation n times.